About Me

 Shyikh Mahdi

-My professional engagements have also included advising and collaborating with international law firms in the United Kingdom, the United States, China, and the Netherlands on matters concerning Bangladeshi citizens and entities.
-From 2018 to 2019, I further broadened my multi-jurisdictional expertise through my work at a Solicitors’ firm in London.
-Additionally, I have served as an Expert Witness (Country Expert) before the First-tier Tribunal (Immigration & Asylum Chamber) and the Upper Tribunal of the United Kingdom in multiple asylum cases involving Bangladeshi nationals.
+From 2018 to 2019, Mr. Mahdi broadened his multi-jurisdictional experience working at a solicitors’ firm in London.
+He has also served as an Expert Witness (Country Expert) on Bangladesh before the First-tier Tribunal (Immigration & Asylum Chamber) and the Upper Tribunal of the United Kingdom.

 Professional Qualifications